Createdd/Writing/2021/articles/deployingFargate.md

 ![](../assets/deployingFargate_2021-03-02-14-27-49.png)

-The IP address shown in the screenshot is not working anymore to avoid exploding AWS costs.
+The IP address shown in the screenshot is not working anymore to avoid AWS costs.
 However, this article is part of a larger project, which I will launch under www.shouldibuycryptoart.com.
 The app is under development.
 If you wish to follow its development feel free to reach out to me.

 # Bonus: Investigate Errors